yichenroy/com-liferay-poshi-runner/pql.markdown

 	)
 ```

-Here, we are checking for sub-components(testray.component.names) so they we can include tests that are part of another main component without including all tests from that main component.
+Here, we are checking for sub-components(testray.component.names) so then we can include tests that are part of another main component without including all tests from that main component.